-Project budgets should cover up to three years of funding and may include up to three months for planning.
-Organizations are encouraged to build on their existing programs, using WPF funding to supplement or enhance those efforts.
+Project budgets should cover up to three years of funding.
+Organizations are encouraged to build on their existing programs and projects and leverage other funding sources, using WPF funding to supplement or enhance those efforts and resources.

 Project budgets should be all-inclusive, including any fees to partner organizations or consultants.
 This information can be provided in the proposal narrative.